MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 ## Step 4: Configure account summary

 Sales reps can get a summary of their accounts in Sales Chat.
-To enable this feature, you need to configure the account summary settings in the Copilot for Sales admin settings.
+To enable this feature, you need to configure the account summary settings in the Sales app admin settings.

 Generating the account summary involves two main components:

 1. Getting information about the account

-    Sales Chat gathers all account-related information that is configured to be available to Copilot for Sales through admin settings.
+    Sales Chat gathers all account-related information that is configured to be available to Sales app through admin settings.
 This includes:

-    - Columns from the **Account** record type (table) in CRM that are enabled for Copilot for Sales.
+    - Columns from the **Account** record type (table) in CRM that are enabled for Sales app.
-    - Related record types (tables) in CRM that are enabled for Copilot for Sales.
+    - Related record types (tables) in CRM that are enabled for Sales app.

     Additionally, any meeting insights linked to the account from the past 30 days are included in the summary.

-To change the CRM information included in the account summary, update the CRM data available to Copilot for Sales.
-Learn how to [configure record types in Copilot for Sales](customize-forms-and-fields.md).
+To change the CRM information included in the account summary, update the CRM data available to Sales app.
+Learn how to [configure record types in Sales app](customize-forms-and-fields.md).

 1. Curating the summary